-Background: There is recent evidence that mass-drug administration (MDA) of annual (given twice / year, between January and June) azithromycin MDA to 1-11-month (29-364 days) old infants on their mortality and other health outcomes, when provided in a context of a seasonal malaria chemoprevention (SMC) program.

-Main objective: To determine the impact of quarterly (given every 3 months) or bigroup, three-arm clinical trial with adaptive design, in rural and periurban villages in the Kayes, Kita, and Koulikoro regions of Mali,

-Trial approach: A cluster-randomized, placebo-controlled, double-blinded, parallelthree groups: Control, Azi-quarterly, and Azi-biannual.
+There is recent evidence that mass-drug administration (MDA) of azithromycin to apparently healthy young children, reduces their mortality in some, but not in all low-income African settings.
+To determine the impact of quarterly (given every 3 months) or bi- annual (given twice / year, between January and June) azithromycin MDA to $1-11$ -month (29-364 days) old infants on their mortality and other health outcomes, when provided in a context of a seasonal malaria chemoprevention (SMC) program.
+A cluster-randomized, placebo-controlled, double-blinded, parallel- group, three-arm clinical trial with adaptive design, in rural and peri- urban villages in the Kayes, Kita, and Koulikoro regions of Mali, Sub-Saharan Africa.
+Selected and consenting villages will be randomly allocated into three groups: Control, Azi-quarterly, and Azi-biannual.
 Households in the participating villages will be visited at quarterly intervals by study staff.
 At each visit, there will be a census of all household members as well as recording of births and child deaths since the last visit.
 All 1-11 months old infants (age 29-364 days), for whom there is a consent from a guardian for study drug provision, will be weighed and given a single dose of study drug.
 Infants in control group will receive placebo at each visit, infants in Azi-bianual group will receive placebo at visits between July and December and 20 mg / kg azithromycin at visits between January and June, and infants in the Azi-quarterly group will receive 20 mg / kg azithromycin at each visit.
 The village visit will be repeated every 3 months for 8 times for study drug administration and one more time for census and vital statistics recording.
-SMC with amodiaquine and sulfadoxinepyrimethamine will be offered through the national health service to all 3-59-month-old children on a monthly basis between July and
+SMC with amodiaquine and sulfadoxine- pyrimethamine will be offered through the national health service to all 3-59-month-old children on a monthly basis between July and October in each year.
+Mortality (deaths / 1000 years at risk) among children who were 1- 11 month (29-364 days) old at mass azithromycin administration.
+Episodes of ARI, malaria, and diarrhea Infant and young child growth Prevalence of antimicrobial resistance towards azithromycin Malaria parasitemia, inflammation, and immune development Feasibility of azithromycin MDA implementation including economic analysis Incidence of serious adverse events (SAE) and adverse events (AE) Mortality among children, who were 12-59-month-old at the MDA